 So next time you are in the market for a new pair of shoes, whether it’s everyday sneakers, fun sandals or some killer boots, be sure to check out these ethical shoe brands that I’ve rounded up for you.
 They all have some major eco-cred as well as ethical standards and certifications.

-Here are 7 of the best sustainable shoe brands I’ve found:
+Here are 7 of the best sustainable shoe brands for women and men that I’ve found:

 Allbirds is best known for lightweight, breathable sneakers and shoes made from sustainable, natural materials.

 - Sustainability Points: The Allbirds Flight Plan is a list of sustainability commitments designed to cut their carbon footprint in half by 2025 (without relying on carbon offsets).

 - Materials Used: Shoe uppers made from FSC certified eucalyptus tree fiber or merino wool, foam made from responsibly sourced sugarcane, shoelaces made from recycled plastic water bottles.

 - Certifications: Certified B Corporation

 - Based In: San Francisco, CA (with roots in New Zealand)